bazelbuild/rules_docker/docker/toolchain_container/README.md

 # Bazel toolchain container rules

-Rules in this directory provide functionality to build 'toolchainc_containers'.
+Rules in this directory provide functionality to build 'toolchain_containers'.
 These are containers made up of 'lanugage_tool_layers'.
 Each 'lanugage_tool_layer' produces a container_image with a set of debian packages installed.
 A lanugage_tool_layer can define any attributes of a container_image.